top of page

 Consider a claimant who was told by a workforce center staff member to withdraw their appeal to "start fresh."
 Trusting this advice, the claimant withdrew but later found out that their benefits stopped immediately.
 When they tried to reinstate the appeal, the senior hearing officer denied the request because the withdrawal was not due to extraordinary circumstances.

-Consider and employer ABC Ski Rental, facing a CDLE deputy's decision charging their UI account for a terminated employee's benefits, calls customer service to confirm their appeal status.
-The representative erroneously assures HR manager Sarah that "your account isn't chargeable due to the seasonal hire status—withdraw the appeal to simplify things."
-Trusting the advice, Sarah withdraws it promptly via the portal, only to later receive a higher UI tax rate notice as the charge sticks.
-Her pleas for reinstatement fall on deaf ears, as CDLE deems reliance on customer service insufficient for extraordinary review by a senior hearing officer, costing ABC thousands in elevated taxes
+Consider employer ABC Ski Rental, facing a CDLE deputy's decision charging their UI account for a terminated employee's benefits.
+They called customer service to confirm their appeal status.
+The representative erroneously assured HR manager Sarah that "your account isn't chargeable due to the seasonal hire status—withdraw the appeal to simplify things."
+Trusting the advice, Sarah withdrew it promptly via the portal, only to later receive a higher UI tax rate notice as the charge stuck.
+Her pleas for reinstatement fell on deaf ears, as CDLE deemed reliance on customer service insufficient for extraordinary review by a senior hearing officer, costing ABC thousands in elevated taxes.

 These examples of potential situations highlight why relying on non-appeals staff for legal advice can be dangerous.